jazzychad/PushServer/README.md

 Uses mongodb to store device token information and subscribed channel lists.

-- Provides API to udpate device tokens for the sandbox and production environments.
+- Provides API to update device tokens for the sandbox and production environments.
 - Provides API to subscribe/unsubscribe devices to/from channels
 - Provices web interface to send push notifications to channels (using Github auth for admin login)